QuantumETS/Godot-Pennylane/README.md

 TBD

+## Project file organisation

+The files under the godot/ folder are all related directly to the godot game engine.
+You can import the godot project from there.

+The files under godot-quantum-rust/ is where the GDextension code to create a quantum circuit node reside.

+`libs.rs` is the entry point for godot. from there  `QuantumCircuit.rs` and `SpinozaSimulator.rs` is loaded.

+`QuantumCircuit.rs` define the interface between godot and quantum computing simulators.
+It also define an interface to load different kind of simulator.
+When interfacing with a rust simulator, you should add your rust simulator into the dropdown enum over there and the way to construct your simulator in the match pattern code.

+`SpinozaSimulator.rs` is an implementation of the QuantumSimulator trait to interface with the Spinoza simulator.
+Look at this file to give you an idea on what is needed to implement your own simulator.

 ## How to run this repo locally/compile
 go into the godot-pennylane-rust folder and use `cargo build` as you would any other rust project.